Gene Shalit

-Eugene Shalit (born March 25, 1926) is an American retired journalist, television personality, film and book critic and author.
-After starting to work part-time on NBC's The Today Show in 1970, he filled those roles from January 15, 1973, until retiring on November 11, 2010.
-He is known for his frequent use of puns and his comical “absent-minded professor” appearance, which consists of an oversized handlebar moustache, fuzzy hair, large glasses, and colorful bow ties.
+Eugene Shalit (March 25, 1926 – June 12, 2026) was an American journalist, television personality, film and book critic, and author.
+After starting to work part-time on NBC's The Today Show in 1970, he appeared regularly there from January 15, 1973, until his retirement on November 11, 2010.
+He was known for his frequent use of puns and his distinctive bushy mustache and Jewfro-styled hair.

-Early life and education
+Early life, family and education

-Shalit was born on March 25, 1926, in New York City, and raised in Newark and Morristown, New Jersey.
-He is of Jewish ancestry.
-In high school, he wrote a humor column for the school newspaper, which Gannett has identified as "The Korn Krib".
-Shalit wrote for The Daily Illini at the University of Illinois at Urbana–Champaign, graduating in 1949 with a Bachelor of Arts degree in science and letters.
+Shalit was born on March 25, 1926, in New York City, and raised in Newark and Morristown, New Jersey; he was of Latvian Jewish ancestry.

+He attended Morristown High School, where he wrote a humor column The Korn Krib for the school newspaper.
+Shalit wrote for The Daily Illini at the University of Illinois Urbana-Champaign, graduating in 1949 with a Bachelor of Arts degree in science and letters.

 Career

 Shalit, according to a Dick Clark interview in The New York Times Magazine, was Clark's press agent in the early 1960s.
 Shalit reportedly "stopped representing" Clark during a Congressional investigation of payola.
 Clark never spoke to Shalit again, and referred to him as a "jellyfish".

-Shalit has been involved in reviewing the arts since 1967 and has written for such publications as Look magazine, Ladies' Home Journal (for 12 years), Cosmopolitan, TV Guide, Seventeen, Glamour, McCall's, and The New York Times.
+Shalit began reviewing the arts in 1967 and wrote for such publications as Look magazine, Ladies' Home Journal (for 12 years), Cosmopolitan, TV Guide, Seventeen, Glamour, McCall's, and The New York Times.

 From 1970 to 1982, Shalit broadcast a daily essay, Man About Anything, for the NBC Radio Network, which was NBC's most widely carried radio feature.

+From January 15, 1973, to November 11, 2010, Shalit served as the film and book critic for NBC's Today, marking a tenure of over 37 years during which he reviewed thousands of films and conducted interviews with prominent actors and directors.
+Shalit's generally positive assessments of films, often avoiding outright pans, drew both acclaim for accessibility and criticism from peers for lacking rigor, as evidenced by parodies from rival film critics like Siskel and Ebert.
+Among his notable reviews, Shalit praised John Cusack's performance in the 1989 film Say Anything..., describing the film as an "unpretentious and perceptive little jewel of a movie" that captured the nuances of young romance.
+He similarly lauded the 1987 Mel Brooks film Spaceballs in an interview with Brooks, highlighting its satirical take on science fiction tropes while noting its modest $20 million budget.